How ‘Light My Fire’ and Jim Morrison Ignited Ukraine’s ’90s Youth

 Clip from Oliver Stone’s film The Doors

-When Morrison found out, he was furious and called Buick to warn that if the commercial aired, he would publicly smash a car with a sledgehammer (!) in front of cameras.
+When Morrison found out, he was furious and called Buick to warn that if the commercial aired he would publicly smash a car with a sledgehammer in front of the cameras.
 In Stone’s film, Val Kilmer’s character, upon hearing “Light My Fire” in a commercial, rages and smashes a TV against the wall.
 To paraphrase a Ukrainian classic: what true rocker hasn’t smashed a TV in their life?

 The Doors, 1969